 Supporting veteran health

 The AMA is committed to connecting physicians with information, tools and training materials to help assess and treat our nation’s veterans and their families.
-This commitment was underscored when the AMA strongly supported passage of the Veterans Access, Choice, and Accountability Act of 2014 (the Act), which is designed to address workforce challenges and access to care issues at the Veterand Administration (VA).
+AMA involvement in the Joining Forces Initiative exemplifies this commitment, and AMA policy supporting veterans' access to timely and high-quality health care ensures the commitment is embedded into the AMA's federal advocacy efforts.

 The Veterans Choice Program

 The AMA strongly supported passage of the Veterans Access, Choice, and Accountability Act of 2014 (the Act), which is designed to address workforce challenges and access to care issues at the Veterans Administration.
 The Secretary of the VA spoke about these challenges and asked for physicians' help at the 2014 AMA Interim Meeting.

 The new law establishes the Veterans Choice Program.
 This temporary program enables the VA to enter into provider agreements with non-VA physicians in the community to deliver care to veterans who meet the following eligibility criteria: